lrpmmangilit-MMDC/MO-IT101-Group-33/MotorPHEmployeePayrollSystem/target/README.md

 Total Hours Worked = Time Out − Time In (with a grace period of 10 min)

 This calculation ensures that the employee’s break time is not included in the total working hours.
-The result is stored in a variable named totalHoursWorked.

 Inline comments are included throughout the code to explain the purpose of each variable and the steps involved in the calculation.
 This helps improve readability and makes the program easier to understand and maintain.